9 Types of Hawks in North Carolina

 Lastly, on this list of the different types of hawks in North Carolina, Swainson’s Hawk is a medium-sized bird of prey found throughout much of the world.
 It has a wingspan of 4 feet, and its distinctive coloration makes it easily recognizable.
 Depending on the individual, it can be black and white or rusty brown.

 Swainson’s Hawks are diurnal birds active during the day and hunt for food by soaring through the air.
-Swainson’s Hawks feed mostly upon small mammal prey such as mice, voles, ground squirrels, or rabbits, as well as insects and carrion in certain areas.
+Swainson’s Hawks feed mostly upon small mammal prey such as mice, voles, ground squirrels, rabbits, insects, and carrion in certain areas.
 Their favorite hunting grounds are open grasslands, farmlands with plenty of vegetation for them to search for food items, desert scrubland reaching around 5,000 feet, and mountain slopes up to 8500 feet.

-These hawks often migrate southward in large groups and use counter currents to soar effortlessly.
-In recent times Swainson’s hawk has suffered from rapid population decline due to their hunting grounds being converted into agricultural land near consistent human living places.
-And this is where they are usually killed either intentionally or unintentionally, making them an endangered species since 1997.
+These hawks often migrate southward in large groups and use countercurrents to soar effortlessly.
+In recent times, Swainson’s hawk has suffered from rapid population decline due to their hunting grounds being converted into agricultural land near consistent human living places.
+This is where they are usually killed either intentionally or unintentionally, making them an endangered species since 1997.

-Some conservation measures have been put in place, like providing shelters and nesting sites with wider surrounding natural habitats enabling better survival conditions for these magnificent creatures.
-These actions, along with increasing public awareness, would give rise to this species’ population, helping them gain secure habitats and ensuring the longevity of these beautiful types of hawks in North Carolina!
+Some conservation measures have been put in place, like providing shelters and nesting sites with wider surrounding natural habitats, enabling better survival conditions for these magnificent creatures.
+These actions, along with increasing public awareness, would increase this species’ population, helping them gain secure habitats and ensuring the longevity of these beautiful types of hawks in North Carolina!

 Leave a Reply